 Creating long-term value - The mission of Tubize is to create long-term value for its shareholders, by supporting, as a stable reference shareholder, the maximisation of UCB's potential and the sustainable growth of its industrial project.
 This long-term approach is particularly important to support research, development and commercialisation of products in a sector with very long cycles.
 Tubize is a committed investor.
 Its board of directors monitors, evaluates and influences, through its representatives in the board of directors of UCB, the significant strategic decisions, the performance and the risk profile of UCB.
 This strategy of primacy to the long term and to stability has been beneficial to the shareholders.
-During the periods of 1 and 5 years preceding 31 December 2018, the share price of Financière de Tubize has performed significantly better than the BEL-20® and the Euro Stoxx 50.
+The table set out below compares the evolution of the share price of Financière de Tubize during the periods of 1 and 5 years preceding 31 December 2019 with the variance under the BEL-20® and the Euro Stoxx 50.